esm-tools/esm_tools/docs/installation.rst

 Installing in an encapsulated environment using ``direnv``
 ----------------------------------------------------------

 Based on an alternative installation procedure, that provides an `ESM-Tools` installation employing direnv (https://direnv.net/), you can now install various encapsulated versions of `ESM-Tools` alongside each other.
-These different installations do not impact each others' configuration.
+These different installations do not impact each other's configuration.
 Consequently, they can coexist in peaceful harmony.
 In the suggested alternative installation method all configurations will reside within the base folder of a specific `ESM-Tools` version that you install.
 There is no dependency on configurations outside the installation directory of a specific `ESM-Tools` version, mitigating the potential for side effects if another version of `ESM-Tools` is installed in parallel.
 To install `ESM-Tools` as suggested here, just follow the procedure outlined below.
 The steps to create the installation involve preparation of ``direnv``, including setting up an environment that encapsulates potentially version-specific settings, creating a dedicated directory to which a specific version of `ESM-Tools` will be installed.

 To set up such an installation in an encapsulated environent, please do the followings steps: